Anglo American plc: 2020 - Present

+Teck Resources merger

-On 9 September 2025, Anglo American and Teck Resources announced they had reached an agreement to combine the two companies in a merger of equals to form the Anglo Teck group, a global critical minerals champion and top five global copper producer, headquartered in Canada and expected to offer investors more than 70% exposure to copper.
+On 9 September 2025, Anglo American and Teck Resources announced they had reached an agreement to combine the two companies in a merger of equals to form the Anglo Teck group, a global critical minerals champion and the world's second largest copper producer, headquartered in Canada and expected to offer investors more than 70% exposure to copper.
+Considering the previous takeover attempt of Anglo American by BHP, Radio Bío-Bío opined that with this merger Anglo American had gone "from prey to predator".

 The merger is thought to be particularly impactful for the adjoining copper mines of Collahuasi and Quebrada Blanca which could easily integrate operations if owned by the same company.
 The merger of operations of these two mines depend however on its approval by Glencore which owns 44% of Collahuasi.
+(Note: Glencore itself had tried a hostile takeover of Teck Resources in 2023.)

+In late November 2025, Canadian Industry Minister Melanie Joly warned that Anglo American's pledges were not enough, and said she thought Canadians should get more out of the merger.
+Joly is responsible for enforcing Canada's foreign-investment laws, which require government approval for foreign-led mergers and acquisition activity.

 Operations

 Anglo American focuses on natural resources with six core businesses: Kumba Iron Ore, Iron Ore Brazil, coal (thermal and metallurgical), base metals (copper, nickel, niobium and phosphates), platinum, and diamonds, through De Beers, in which it owns an 85% share.
-In 2008, the company had 105,000 permanent employees and 39,000 contract employees in its managed operations across 45 countries.

-In 2008, Anglo American (excluding De Beers) spent $212 million on exploring 21 countries for resources including copper, nickel, niobium phosphates and zinc.
-The two main types of exploration for the company are greenfield and brownfield, with nearly 70% devoted to greenfield projects.
+In 2024, Anglo American employed around 60,000 staff.

+Superconducting Quantum Interference Device

 Anglo American, along with De Beers, backed the manufacturing of a superconducting quantum interference device (SQUID) to help improve the sensitivity of exploration surveys.
 Anglo American established Boart Products South Africa Limited in 1936 (later named Boart International) to turn the company's stockpile of boart, or low-grade natural diamonds, into drilling products.
 This initiative resulted in the development of the first mechanically set diamond drill bit and later led to additional research into cutting and abrasive tools.

+Minas-Rio Project

 In December 2010, following delays and high costs, Anglo American gained a key licence from the Brazilian government that would allow work to start on the Minas-Rio iron ore project.
-Production is initially expected to be 26.5 million tonnes per year; iron ore would be sent through a 525 km slurry pipeline to the Port of Açu.
-As of October 2014, Minas-Rio is operational and shipping ore.
+Production was initially expected to be 26.5 million tonnes per year and would see iron ore sent through a 525 km slurry pipeline to the Port of Açu.

+In 2024, Anglo announced a deal with Vale to combine the Serra da Serpentina resource with Angglo's Minas-Rio operation.
+Vale paid ~$150 million in cash in exchange for 15% of the enlarged Minas-Rio operation and had the option to acquire an additional 15% if certain conditions were met.